Q: Why do we need to manage deer?

 A: A healthy ecosystem can support 15 - 20 deer per square mile without damage to the environment.
 A sustainable population size will improve the health of the herds, increase the ability for the forests to regenerate, increase habitat and forage for other wildlife species, diminish the risk of deer-vehicle collisions and minimize destruction of property.

-Prior to the implementation of the county’s management program, the Virginia Department of Game and Inland Fisheries estimated deer density levels ranging from 90-419 deer per square mile throughout Fairfax County parks.
+Prior to the implementation of the county’s management program, the Virginia Department of Wildlife Resources estimated deer density levels ranging from 90-419 deer per square mile throughout Fairfax County parks.
 More recently, the Fairfax County Park Authority has used camera surveys and aerial infrared surveys to estimate deer density in selected county parks.
 Deer density varies among parks with many sites in Fairfax County currently estimated at a minimum of 40 - 100 deer per square mile.

 Q: What role do deer play in the transmission of Lyme disease?